see high-dose rate (or temporary) brachytherapy.

 a special kind of care for people in the final phase of illness, as well as their families and caregivers.
 The care usually takes place in the patient’s home or in a home-like facility.
 See also palliative treatment.

-sudden brief feeling of body warmth, along with flushing of the skin and sweating; common during menopause and androgen deprivation therapy.
-See also androgen deprivation therapy, menopause.
+sudden brief feeling of body warmth, along with flushing of the skin and sweating; common during menopause and some types of hormone therapy.
+See also androgen deprivation therapy, hormone therapy, menopause.

-a protein that is present in very small amounts on the outer surface of normal cells.
+also called HER2 or HER2/neu.
+A protein that is present in very small amounts on the outer surface of normal cells.
 HER2 stimulates cell growth, and cancers that produce too much of this protein tend to grow and spread faster.
-Drugs used to treat cancers that produce HER2 attach to the HER2 protein to slow the growth of the cancer cells.
+Drugs that attach to the HER2 protein can be used to treat cancers with too much HER2.

 also called HPV.
-A common virus with many types, some of which cause changes in the body’s cells that can grow into cancer.
-Of the more than 100 types of HPV, about 40 HPV types can live in the mucous membranes such as those of the vagina, cervix, and anus.
-Called genital HPV, a few of these types cause most cervical cancers.
-Genital HPV is spread mainly during vaginal, oral, or anal sex, from one person to another during skin-to-skin contact.
-In most cases, the body gets rid of the HPV infection, but for some people HPV can cause warts or cancer.
-Besides cervical cancer, some cancers of the penis, vagina, vulva, and urethra and some head and neck cancers (mostly the tongue and tonsils) may be related to HPV.
-The types most often linked to cancer include HPV-16, HPV-18, HPV-31, HPV-35, HPV-39, HPV-45, HPV-51, HPV-52, and HPV-58.
-About 70% of HPV-related cancers are caused by types 16 or 18.
-Vaccines can now help the body fight these 2 types, as well as 2 other types mainly known for causing warts.
+A common virus with more than 100 types, some of which cause changes in cells that can grow into cancer or warts.
+Some of these types, called genital HPV, can live in the mucous membranes such as those of the vagina, cervix, and anus.
+Nearly all cervical cancers are related to HPV, as are some cancers of the anus, penis, vagina, vulva, and urethra and some head and neck cancers (mostly the tongue and tonsils).
+Vaccines can now help the body fight the 2 main cancer-causing types.
 There is also a test for HPV that can be done along with a woman’s Pap test.
 See also Pap test.

 the long bone in the upper arm that goes from the shoulder to the elbow.